Diocese of Cheyenne: 1950 to present

 In 1951, after 39 years as bishop, McGovern died, and Newell automatically succeeded him as bishop.
-Newell established the diocesan newspaper, The Wyoming Catholic Register, in 1952, citing the need to communicate with parishioners.
-Also in 1952, he dedicated the new DePaul Hospital in Cheyenne.
-As part of a national initiative to involve women more in Catholic activities, Newell set up a Council of Catholic Women in Cheyenne.
+Newell established the diocesan newspaper, The Wyoming Catholic Register, in 1952.
+Also that year, he dedicated the new DePaul Hospital in Cheyenne, staffed by the Sisters of Charity of Leavenworth.Today it is the Cheyenne Regional Medical Center.
+Newell set up a Council of Catholic Women in Cheyenne.
 It was followed by other councils in Wyoming communities and by the Wyoming Council of Catholic Women in 1953.
-It was accredited by the National Council of Catholic Women that same year.
-Newell resigned in 1978.
+Our Lady of the Mountains Church was dedicated in 1955 in Jackson Hole.
+Newell resigned as bishop of Cheyenne in 1978.

-On April 25, 1978, Pope Paul VI named Auxiliary Bishop Joseph Hart as the sixth bishop of Cheyenne.
+In 1978, Pope Paul VI named Auxiliary Bishop Joseph Hart of the Diocese of Kansas City-St. Joseph as the sixth bishop of Cheyenne.
 During his tenure as bishop, Hart established the annual Bishop's Appeal and ordained 25 priests for the diocese.
-On December 14, 1999, David L. Ricken was appointed as coadjutor bishop of the diocese by Pope John Paul II.
-Hart resigned in 2001 and Ricken automatically succeeded him as bishop of Cheyenne.
+In 1999, David L. Ricken of the Diocese of Pueblo was appointed as coadjutor bishop of the diocese.Hart resigned as bishop of Cheyenne in 2001 and Ricken automatically succeeded him as bishop.
+In 2004, the John Paul II Catholic School opened in Gillette.

-While bishop of Cheyenne, Ricken co-founded Wyoming Catholic College in Lander, Wyoming, established the Wyoming School of Catholic Thought at Wyoming Catholic College, and founded the John Paul II Catholic School in Gillette, Wyoming.
+Ricken in 2007 dedicated Wyoming Catholic College in Lander.
 Ricken oversaw the building of a new building for St. Mary's Catholic School in Cheyenne.
-In 2008, Pope Benedict XVI named Ricken as bishop of the Diocese of Green Bay.
+In 2008, Pope Benedict XVI named Ricken as bishop of the Diocese of Green Bay.In 2009, Paul D. Etienne from the Archdiocese of Indianapolis was named bishop of Cheyenne.
+He went on to be archbishop of the Archdiocese of Anchorage in 2016.
+His replacement in Cheyenne was Steven Biegler, from the Diocese of Rapid City, named in 2017.

-On October 19, 2009, Benedict XVI appointed Reverend Paul D. Etienne of the Archdiocese of Indianapolis as bishop of Cheyenne.
-Etienne was appointed archbishop of the Archdiocese of Anchorage by Pope Francis in 2016.
-His replacement in Cheyenne was Monsignor Steven Biegler of the Diocese of Rapid City, named by Francis in 2017.
-Biegler is the current bishop of Cheyenne.
+As of 2026, Biegler is the bishop of Cheyenne.